 I smiled and shook her hand and thought, “I know you do, but if you think you are going to get anywhere with that you are sadly mistaken.”

-We all went inside I rolled up my sleeves and helped make the rollküaken.
-My mom and my aunts began talking as they always did about how our dietsche people were changing while living in Canada and how sad it was.
+We all went inside, I rolled up my sleeves and helped make the rollküaken.
+My mom and my aunts began talking as they always did about how our Dietsche people were changing while living in Canada and how sad it was.
 It irked me but I just smiled and kept rolling the rollküaken dough.

 I could feel my aunts all staring at me the whole time and knew why.
 They were trying to figure out if I had a watermelon seed growing inside of me.
 It really irked me but there was nothing I could do about it.
-That got me thinking and feeling guilty about how much easier it was to be a guest of George’s family.
+The ordeal got me thinking and feeling guilty about how much easier it was to be a guest of George’s family.